City of Churches: The history and significance of churches in Fort Wayne

 Cornelia Schulz created the City of Churches Tour seven years ago with the intent of raising awareness of the historical significance of these buildings, some of which were built nearly 200 years ago.
 Bryce Vinson-Schisler is now the director of this tour.

-According to Vinson-Schisler, a lot of Fort Wayne residents don’t know the extent of the history these church hold.
+According to Vinson-Schisler, a lot of Fort Wayne residents don’t know the extent of the history these churches hold.
 He is an active member at Trinity Episcopal Church.

 “The cornerstone of this building was laid a month after the assassination of President Lincoln,” Vinson-Schisler said.
 “The cornerstone actually has, inside it, a bible, an Episcopal Book of Common Prayer, and then news article clippings about his assassination.”